 In this section, we will dig a bit deeper in the 4 implemented algorithms before testing them in 2 case studies.

 The seq2seq anomaly detection algorithm is suitable for time series data and predicts whether a sequence of input features is an outlier or not, dependent on a threshold level set by the user.
 The algorithm needs to be pretrained first on a batch of -preferably- inliers.
 Seq2seq models (Figure 4) convert sequences from one domain into sequences in another domain.
 A typical example would be sentence translation between different languages.
 The model consists of 2 main building blocks: an encoder and a decoder.
 The encoder processes the input sequence and initializes the decoder.
 The decoder then makes sequential predictions for the output sequence.
 In our case, the decoder aims to reconstruct the input sequence.
 Both the encoder and decoder are typically implemented with recurrent or 1D convolutional neural networks.
 Our implementation uses a type of recurrent neural network called LSTM networks.
-An excellent explanation of how LSTM units work is available here.
 The loss function to be minimized with stochastic gradient descent is the mean squared error between the input and output sequence, and is called the reconstruction error.
 If we train the seq2seq model with inliers, it will be able to replicate new inlier data well with a low reconstruction error.
 However, if outliers are fed to the seq2seq model, the reconstruction error becomes large and we can classify the sequence as an anomaly.
-A more detailed explanation of the algorithm and its implementation can be found here.

 2. Variational Auto-Encoder (VAE)